KinaKnowledge/juno-lang/doc/tutorial.md

 Juno, and functional languages in general, leverage this feature a lot in order to provide a convenient means of representing state, and managing state in a controlled fashion.

+### Going Further

+At this point, we have covered the essentials of the language.
+We can create and reference values via symbols and quoting, manage scope via closures and create functions.
+With this foundation, you can create programs and access the resources of the language and the development environment.

+If you would like to learn more about Juno, continue on to [Part 2](doc/tutorial_part_2.md), Accessing JavaScript, Imports, Namespaces, Initializers, and Macros.

 Next: [Part 2 - Accessing JavaScript, Imports, Namespaces, Initializers, and Macros](tutorial_part_2.md)